Doenja/webcomponent-workshop/README.md

 # Webcomponent Workshop

 In this project you will learn how to create webcomponents in vanilla javascript.
 The webcomponent that you will create is a simple <lib-square> custom element that can receive the attributes size and image and adjust itself accordingly.

+You can follow this workshop by cloning the repo and following the steps in this readme.
+You can make your changes in the lib-square and the index.html file.

 ### Step 1 - Create a class that will define your webcomponent
 ```